roitraining/architecting-systems-in-the-cloud/terraform-lab/vpc-ec2/LAB-INSTRUCTIONS.md

 Initializing provider plugins...
 - Finding hashicorp/aws versions matching "~> 5.0"...
 - Installing hashicorp/aws v5.x.x...
+- Installed hashicorp/aws v5.x.x (signed by HashiCorp)

 Terraform has been successfully initialized!
 ```

 ✅ **Success Indicator:** You should see "Terraform has been successfully initialized!"

+**Note:** With plugin cache configured, the provider is downloaded to `~/.terraform.d/plugin-cache/` and reused across all labs.
+Without it, each lab would download its own copy!

 ---